Skip To Main Content

 • Assist each student to acquire academic, career and personal/social competencies

-• Develop each student's skills, knowledge and attitudes needed to become effective students, responsible citizens, productive workers and lifelong learners
+• Develop each student's skills, knowledge and attitudes needed to become effective students, responsible citizens, productive workers and lifelong learners.

-SHSS Welcomes - College/University and Military Recruiters - During Lunch in the Commons
+SHS Welcomes - College/University and Military Representatives

-• U.S. Air Force Recruiter - Monday, March 25th
+• U.S. Air Force Recruiter - Monday, February 17th

-Salina South High School utilizes RepVisits to schedule visits to South High.
+Schedule a visit to SHSSalina South High School utilizes RepVisits to schedule visits to South High.
 College, University, and Technical School admissions personnel can search and sign up for visits with the click of a button.

 Counseling News...